Smart Spending

 How It's Calculated

-Monthly Payment: Standard amortized loan - P × [r(1+r)ⁿ] ÷ [(1+r)ⁿ−1], where r = monthly rate and n = loan term in months.
+Monthly Payment: Standard amortized loan - P × [r(1+r)ⁿ] ÷ [(1+r)ⁿ−1].